gumaerc-testorg/sts.038-fall-2006/content/pages/related-resources.md

 The list below includes some of the Web sites I consult when shopping for books online.
 Some offer new books at reduced prices, others used books, others "remaindered" books—new books returned from other bookstores.
 It's worth shopping around!

-[Amazon®](http://www.amazon.com/) - The trusty standard.
+{{% resource_link "9be886f4-aaab-44c6-8279-5d33106658b6" "Amazon®" %}} - The trusty standard.
 Has both new and also used books.

-[AddALL®](http://www.addall.com/) - Searches dozens of used book store inventories and compares the prices.
+{{% resource_link "7058b8ca-0e81-4ee5-94fc-53797c37ed99" "AddALL®" %}} - Searches dozens of used book store inventories and compares the prices.

-[AbeBooks®](http://www.abebooks.com/) - Similarly compares used book stores.
+{{% resource_link "82b830e8-bbc8-4f8f-900f-c6a2e1f60d45" "AbeBooks®" %}} - Similarly compares used book stores.
 Has some overlap with Addall, but sometimes better for rarer or out of print books.

-[half.com®](http://www.half.ebay.com/) - This is an ebay® site, but it doesn't have the auction component.
+{{% resource_link "32b481ae-3a34-4d43-b1a4-3378f815984c" "half.com®" %}} - This is an ebay® site, but it doesn't have the auction component.
 Sellers are often just people with books to get rid of, not bookstores.

 There are many others.
 This is a start.
 Enjoy!